mkrul/pet-registry/documentation.md

 - The location data persists throughout the editing session and can be modified via the map or address search
 - On save, location changes are handled by `handleLocationSelect` which updates the form state

+### Tip Visibility
+- The tip in `ReportLocationSelect` only renders when no location has been selected yet.
+This keeps the guidance visible for first-time entries without duplicating information once a location is present.

+### Dashboard Label Styling
+- When `ReportLocationSelect` is rendered in dashboard flows, the `Location` label matches the typography and spacing used by adjacent form labels (e.g., `Third Color`) for visual consistency.